BTEC Level 4 HNC in Business

 Where next - Further Studies

-Students passing the HNC course may be able to progress onto a Pearson BTEC Level 5 HND Diploma in Business Entrepreneurship and Small Business Management, with a view to completing a full degree programme at university.
+Students passing the HNC course may be able to progress onto a BTEC Level 5 HND Diploma in Business, with a view to completing a full degree programme at university.
 Many professional bodies also recognise the HNC for further professional study.
-Some universities will take students into either year 1 or year 2 of a degree course.

 Where next - Job Opportunities

 Jobs roles include: HR co-ordinator, marketing assistant, customer service assistant.
-Many of our students have gone into the banking sector at Barclays and City bank.
+Many of our students have gone into the banking sector at Barclays and Citibank.

 Please click here for the Course Handbook – containing full course details plus information on